homearanya/wild-coast-walks/src/pages/about/index.md

               accessible.
 Slack-packing is a very popular and well established concept in USA, Australasia and Europe but is still being developed here in South Africa.
-We hope to be part of that process in bringing South African's wonderful wildlife and scenery to as many people as possible.
+We hope to be part of that process of bringing South Africa's wonderful wildlife and scenery to as many people as possible.
       heading1: What is
       heading2: SlackPacking